 Automatic updates and Verified Boot make Chromebooks the safe way to get online

 These features are what makes me (and plenty of other folks) think that a Chromebook really is the best laptop for a lot of people.
-I moved my mom from a Dell laptop that was about $600 more expensive yet didn't do the things she wanted to do as well as her new Chromebook does, and she couldn't be happier.
-Come Christmas, she's getting a newer model.
-A Chromebook is perfect for her.
+For Christmas, I replaced my mom's Dell with a Chromebook and she couldn't be happier.

 If you don't need to do the things a Chromebook wasn't designed to do, I think you'll like it just as much.